zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 You can use Turbo Frames to build in-place editing without any custom JavaScript, lazy load content, and create server-rendered, tabbed interfaces with ease.

-Rails provides HTML helpers to simplify the use of Turbo Frames through the [turbo-rails](https://github.com/hotwired/turbo-rails) gem.
+Zoisite provides HTML helpers to simplify the use of Turbo Frames through the [turbo-rails](https://github.com/hotwired/turbo-rails) gem.

 Using this gem, you can add a Turbo Frame to your application with the `turbo_frame_tag` helper